TheScer/Full-IOT-fullstack-Web-application/README.md

 To check how many times the program is running: `ps aux | grep -i 'goE'` OR `ps -A`.
 If `goE` is displayed more than once, it is running more than once which causes errors. <br>

-We were able to test the frontend was displaying the data in my DB by using eric.brown/frontend/weather-app/ and changing the datadummp.js file to use my backend DB URL versus the original from the school. <br>
+We were able to test the frontend was displaying the data in the DB and changing the datadummp.js file to use my backend DB URL versus the original from the school. <br>

 ###### With data now flowing into backend container, we must now work on frontend to work on the internet. <br>